black-sliver/evermizer/README.txt

     If gourdomizer is on as well, you can go back through Big Bug after Thraxx
   Gourdomizer: shuffle gourd/pot/chest drops, no gourds are missable
   Sniffamizer: non-chaos shuffles, chaos randomizes dog-sniff ingredients
+  Doggomizer: swap (non-chaos) or randomize (chaos) dogs
+    WARNING: toaster evasion sound glitches and softlocks for some music tracks
   Musicmizer: randomize music, in testing stage
   Fix sequence:
     Desolarify: Act1 first rock skip is disabled (Levitation required)